HoLaw77/CI-project-4.2/README.md

 <h2>How to Make Order</h2>

-<p>User will need to sign in or register first, then they can navigate to Ramen, Sushi and Drink and make their order after clicking into the dropdown menu.
-It will lead them to the menu and a form form them to make their order.</p>
+<p>User will need to sign in or register first, then they can navigate to Ramen, Sushi and Drink page and make their order after clicking into the dropdown menu.
+It will lead them to the menu and a form for them to make their order.</p>

 <h3>Sign In page</h3>